2012 Nuevo León Learjet 25 crash: Accident

-The Learjet 25 was chartered to fly Rivera and four others from Monterrey to Toluca, near Mexico City, after she performed a concert at the Monterrey Arena.
-It took off from Monterrey International Airport at about 3:20 am local time on 9 December 2012.
+The Learjet 25 was chartered to fly Rivera along with her makeup artist Jacob Yebale, hairstylist Jorge Armando Sanchez Vasquez, attorney Arturo Rivera and publicist Mario Macias Pacheco from Monterrey to Toluca, near Mexico City, after she performed a concert at the Monterrey Arena.
+The jet took off from Monterrey International Airport at about 3:20 am local time on 9 December 2012.
 Around 15 minutes later, while still climbing towards its assigned cruise level, the aircraft suddenly went into a steep descent and disappeared from radar, crashing to the ground.
 No distress call was received from the crew.

 The wreckage was located later in the day near Iturbide, Nuevo León.
 The aircraft had completely disintegrated on impact.
 There were no survivors among the seven people on board.

 Aircraft

 The aircraft was a twin-engine Learjet 25 with US registration N345MC, built in 1969 with serial number 25-046.
 It was operated by Starwood Management LLC.

 In 2005, N345MC had been involved in an incident during which a fuel imbalance developed between the left and right wings' fuel tanks, although no technical fault was found within the fuel system.
 No one was injured.